Magnetic field-induced weak-to-strong-link transformation in patterned superconducting films: Results discussion

 Figure~\ref{Fig:Profiles} locally resolves the behavior of $B$ and $J$ for GF01.
-Figure~\ref{Fig:Profiles}(a) depicts the differential flux density, $B_{\text{dif}}$.
-It captures the $B$ variation due to the variation of $H$ by subtracting the target MO image $n$ by the one taken at the previous field step, i.e. $B_{\text{dif}}~=~B_n-B_{n-1}$.
-The field step is kept around $-2$~Oe in the $H$ range depicted in Fig.~\ref{Fig:Profiles}.
+Figure~\ref{Fig:Profiles}(a) depicts the differential flux density, $B_{\text{dif}}$, for GF01.
+It captures the $B$ variation due to the variation of $H$ (kept around $-2$~Oe) by subtracting the target MO image $n$ by the one taken at the previous field step, i.e. $B_{\text{dif}}~=~B_n-B_{n-1}$.
 In the first three $B_{\text{dif}}$ images, we visualize the closing of the d-lines by the shrinking of a brighter diamond-shaped inner region.
-This indicates that the $B$ decrease in that region is lower than that outside the d-lines.
+This indicates that $B$ decreases less in that region than outside the d-lines.
 Therefore, flux is pushed toward the WL as the d-lines close.
-This agrees with the fact that flux is unable to cross d-lines, as these are regions of high shielding capacity~\cite{Schuster1994}.
-At 46.0~Oe, a dark-colored region anchored in the central part of the groove appears in $B_{\text{dif}}$, revealing flux is intensely expelled from the WL, as also seen in Fig.~\ref{Fig:dLineMovement}(d).
-At 43.8~Oe, flux is still being strongly pushed away from the inner part of the sample and is directed toward the edges and the PR\textemdash as confirmed by the bright halo centered in the groove, signaling a lower variation in $B_{\text{dif}}$ although $H$ decreases uniformly~\cite{pinheiro2020magnetic}.
-This demonstrates that the reappearance of the d-lines begins from the central part of the film, not from the edges.
+This agrees with the fact that flux is unable to cross d-lines~\cite{Schuster1994}.
+At 46.0~Oe, a dark-colored region confirms flux is intensely expelled from the WL.
+At 43.8~Oe, the bright halo centered in the groove reveals that flux is still being pushed away from the inner part of the sample.
 For 39.9~Oe and further, the flux pushed out of the WL is systematically reduced.